oxan/djangorestframework-dataclasses/README.rst

     }

 This does not give the option to customize the field generation of the nested dataclasses.
-If that is needed, you should declare the serializer to be used explicitly.
+If that is needed, you should declare the serializer to be used explicitly on the field.

 Likewise, if your dataclass has a field that contains a Django model, the ``DataclassSerializer`` will automatically generate a relational field for you.